Business

 OpenNode.
 Bitcoin only, plus Lightning Network.
 If your customer base wants to pay in BTC specifically, OpenNode's engineering is excellent.
 Anything else and it's not the right tool.

 NETTEN.
 Disclosure: I write for NETTEN.
-Architecturally, it's designed for exactly the freelancer-without-a-US-bank use case this article is about.
-Non-custodial, 12+ assets, 3–5 second settlement to RLUSD on the XRP Ledger, 1% flat fee, and a free tier with no monthly minimum.
-The signup flow takes about five minutes and does not ask for a US anything.
+Architecturally, it's designed for the cross-border freelancer and small-business use case this article describes.
+Non-custodial, 12+ assets, 3–5 second settlement to RLUSD on the XRP Ledger, a per-payment fee set by your plan (see the pricing page for current rates), and a free tier with no monthly minimum.
+The signup flow takes about five minutes and does not require a US bank, EIN, or street address.

 For most readers of this article — freelancers and small-business operators outside the US, or US-based creators frustrated by Stripe/PayPal — NETTEN is the recommendation.
 For very high-volume merchants ($100K+/month), NowPayments is worth evaluating alongside.

-A Practical Walkthrough: Getting Paid Without a US Bank
+A Practical Walkthrough: Getting Paid via a Non-Custodial Rail

 Here's what the flow looks like end-to-end.